DukeRobotics/documentation/unsorted/network_setup.md

 [device]
 wifi.scan-rand-mac-address=no
 `````
-and run `sudo service network-manager restart` and `sudo reboot`
+- run `sudo service network-manager restart`
+- run `sudo reboot`
 - check if wifi and eth0 are automatically connected after reboot
   - if not, then google:)